ultasun/miguel_mega_flask/README.md

 Compiling all of the language translations for system messages and content will be necessary, and should be done as a final step before running the application server.

+`flask translate compile`

+Another final step is to instantiate the database tables.

+`flask db upgrade`

+Please read the next section titled *Configuration* before attempting to start the server.

 # Configuration
 This is the order of files which should be checked by *the user* for setting various configuration options:
 1. `.flaskenv` (check and set here **first**)